chuhlomin/rtm-statistic/README.md

 Which means: "grab statistic from 1/5/2015 to 3/20/2015 with interval equals of 1 week".

-Command will create a CSV file with content like this:
+Command will create a CSV file in `data` directory with content like this:

 ```
 start: 2015-01-05